Articles About Crystal River Cruises

 Currently, the new offerings include the 62-passenger expedition-style ESPRIT, which debuted in the Seychelles in December 2015.

-As for river boats, the 158-passenger CRYSTAL MOZART debuted in July 2016 and is reviewed here.
-The first two of four new Rhine-class river boats debuted a year later: the 106-passenger CRYSTAL BACH and sister CRYSTAL MAHLER.
+As for river boats, the first two of four new Rhine-class river boats debuted in 2017: the 106-passenger CRYSTAL BACH and sister CRYSTAL MAHLER.
 The pair will cruise the Rhine, Main and Danube rivers.
 CRYSTAL DEBUSSY and CRYSTAL RAVEL debuted in spring 2018.

 The company also operates a new Boeing 777 called Crystal Skye for luxury air trips.
 To join the ESPRIT, Crystal has plans for three new expedition ships to start sailing in 2019, 2020 and 2021, respectively.
 Down the road, Crystal wants to build three new 1,000-passenger luxury ships to sail in polar regions; they’ve changed their target date several times, and are currently shooting for a 2022 launch.